Our Treatments and services are provided in a comfortable zone

 Take a look around our physiotherapy and medical facilities

 Our goal is on improving the health and well-being of our clients.
-Through our diagnostics, physiotherapy & pain medicine.
+Through our ultrasound scanning diagnostics, physiotherapy & pain medicine.
 Also offering injection therapy, and our rehabilitation services too.
 We aim to provide a one-stop clinic geared to your healthcare needs.

 Leading Private Physiotherapy & Healthcare Facility in Lanarkshire and Glasgow

 Orthopaedics treatments including bone and joint pain, knee, hip, hand, wrist, back, shoulder & also foot surgery are available at Core Clinic.

 Sports Injury Physio

 Our clinic provides a comprehensive assessment, treatment, and fitness rehab plan for sports injuries and sports medicine.
 We have a team of practitioners and facilities that offer patients the best care possible.